vortexntnu/vortex-seapath-driver/README.md

    - #### Function

-      - Provide the current position in the world frame, in particular returns coordinates in latitude and longitude
+      - Provides the current position in the world frame; in particular, it returns coordinates in latitude and longitude.

 ## Broadcast
 - ### `/tf`

   - #### message
-    - Trasformation matrix from the world frame to the vehicle frame, computed using a quaternion
+    - Transformation matrix from the world frame to the vehicle frame, computed using a quaternion.

 ## Service

 - ### `set_origin`

   - #### Service type
-    - This service is a service-trigger: it don't need input and as output it give a boolean value to ensure success or failure of the service and mesagge with more details
+    - This service is a trigger-type service: it doesn't require any input and returns a boolean value to indicate success or failure, along with a message containing more details.

   - #### Function
-    - Save current position as frame origin
+    - Save the current position as the frame origin.